On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) took effect.

 .au Domain Administration Rules: Registrar - Rules for companies providing .au domain name registration services that have been accredited by auDA.

-This guide provides an overview of the development process of the new licensing rules and an explanation as to where a rule is derived from (either the previous Published Policies or a 2017 Policy Review Panel recommendation), or a policy rationale for where the rule is new.
+This guide provides an overview of the development process of the auDA Rules and an explanation as to where a rule is derived from (either the legacy Published Policies or a 2017 Policy Review Panel recommendation), or a policy rationale for where the rule is new.

 Note: The explanatory guide is for information purposes only, and is not intended as legal advice, an interpretation of the rules or an indication of .au Domain Administration Limited enforcement or compliance policy.

 When the rules will apply

-The new rules commenced on 12 April 2021 with the exception of the rules relating to:
+The auDA Rules commenced on 12 April 2021 with the exception of the rules relating to:

 - the .au namespace